Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \paragraph{Local bargaining constraints in Norway.}

-To test an additional prediction that can be derived from our theoretical framework under the local bargaining constraint presented in Section \ref{subsec:m_framework_theory_general}, we now consider heterogeneity in shock responses across high union density and low union density firms within the set of constrained---CBA covered---firms in Norway.
-Table \ref{tab:norway_union_share} presents the results from this heterogeneity analysis.
-Interestingly, even though the baseline wage levels are higher in high-union firms, the estimated rent-sharing elasticities are much smaller, and the estimated labor supply elasticities are significantly larger.
-These findings are again in line with our theoretical model.
-Recall that an increased union bargaining power $\kappa_j$ shifts the lower threshold $\lowerPhi_{j}$ to the right in Panel (d) of Appendix Figure \ref{fig:model_solutions_local_bargaining}, which increases the likelihood that a firm is demand-constrained.
-Intuitively, high wage demands from strong unions may push some firms to behave as demand-constrained firms, and thus we expect to find higher labor supply and lower rent-sharing elasticities for such firms.
+We study heterogeneity in shock responses across high and low union density firms within the set of constrained---CBA-covered---firms in Norway.
+Table \ref{tab:norway_union_share} shows that, although baseline wage levels are higher in high-union firms, the estimated rent-sharing elasticity is smaller, whereas the estimated labor supply elasticity is significantly larger.
+These findings are in line with our theoretical model predictions for local bargaining constraints derived in Section \ref{sec:m_framework}.
+The model suggests that high wage demands from strong unions may push some firms to the demand-constrained regime, and thus we expect to find higher labor supply and lower rent-sharing elasticities for such firms. \footnote{Notably, this evidence concerns the heterogeneity in responsiveness to demand shocks across firms with different levels of pre-shock labor union density, but does not provide causal evidence on the role of local union density as such.
+In recent work, \cite{dodini2023} provide causal evidence using changes in the tax deductibility of union dues as sources of exogenous variation in union density.
+Their findings show that, in the average private-sector firm, higher union density raises labor costs and lowers employment and profits.}